 Could have: Desirable features in your product.

-Won’t have: The features that can be neglected or skipped.
+Won’t have features that can be neglected or skipped.
 It means to be “not in the next release” or “not ever”.

-MoSCoW analysis gives you a way to define what features are included in your MVP in first ‘have’.
+Moscow analysis gives you a way to define what features are included in your MVP in the first ‘have’.

 Choosing Features’ Critical Mistake

 MVP is also the most misunderstood term in the tech industry, and many startup founders make mistakes in deciding what should be included as part of the MVP.
-Sometimes they launch with two many features in the app, and sometimes they mistake a totally crappy looking product for MVP.
+Sometimes they launch with too many features in the app, and sometimes they mistake a crappy-looking product for MVP.
 Here is the link for Startup Mistake #1 – Choosing the Right MVP feature.

 Step 2 – Launching your MVP